Members

 Eva van Rosmalen

-Eva van Rosmalen works as a researcher at the department of Criminology at the VU University Amsterdam.
-In addition, she is employed as a teacher in Psychology at Utrecht University.
-She has previously worked as an academic teacher and trainer in Psychology at the Erasmus University Rotterdam.
+Eva van Rosmalen works as a researcher and lecturer at the department of Criminology at the VU University Amsterdam.
+She has previously worked as an academic teacher and trainer in Psychology at the Erasmus University Rotterdam and at Utrecht University.
 After completing her bachelor’s in Psychology in Rotterdam, she studied Legal Psychology at Maastricht University.
-For her master thesis, she worked on a research project investigating the effects of MDMA on false memory of eyewitnesses in a legal context.
-At the moment, she working with dr. Annelies Vredeveldt on her project on collaborative eyewitness interviewing.
+For her master thesis, she investigated the effects of MDMA on false memories of eyewitnesses in a legal context.
+Together with dr. Annelies Vredeveldt, she works on projects about eyewitness collaboration, expert witnesses and consistency as a cue to deception.

 Fellows